Luciferbobo/Flappybird/README.md

-# Flappybird
+# AI Flappybird

-Play Flappybird with DQN (Reinforcement Learning for Flappybird) Player can play Flappybird with AI together by DQN module.
+This is a project for utilizing reinforcement learning in Flappybird, allowing players to compete with an DQN-based AI agent.

 ## 1.Intro
 <div align=center>